Best Flip Phones

 Flip phones have matured from novelty into genuinely practical alternatives to traditional slabs.
 The best models fold down to pocket-friendly sizes without sacrificing screen quality, processing power, or camera performance.

-The Motorola Razr Ultra (2025) takes the top spot overall, pairing a large, bright cover display with strong internals and a refined hinge design.
-For photography-focused buyers, the Samsung Galaxy Z Flip 7 edges ahead with its camera system, delivering versatile shooting modes that benefit from the folding form factor.
-Those shopping on a tighter budget should look at the Motorola Razr (2025), which keeps much of what makes its pricier sibling appealing while coming in under $800.
+The Motorola Razr Ultra (2026) takes the top spot overall, pairing a large, bright cover display with strong internals and a refined hinge design.
+Those shopping on a tighter budget should look at the Motorola Razr (2026), which keeps much of what makes its pricier sibling a great option.

 Scores here update automatically as new devices launch and benchmarks are added, so the rankings always reflect the latest data.
 Scroll down for full comparisons and detailed breakdowns of each phone's strengths and weaknesses.